npbhavya/bacterial-genome-assembly/phage-genome-assembly/README.md

 The cores is set to 4 since guppy is run on gpu nodes which runs only if there are 4 samples running at once.
 After this step though, the rest of the steps are run on cpu, so they can be run with higher number of cores.

+Final output is directory "viral_contigs", that saves only the viral contigs from each assembly

 ## Manual steps

 Next, fasta files in "viral_contigs" that are empty are removed